Using StartTunnel

 Devicesand click “Add”. -

-Give the device a name (e.g. "Phone"), select a subnet, choose a LAN IP address, and click "Save".
+Give the device a name (e.g. “Phone”), select the same subnet as your server, accept/choose a LAN IP address, and click “Save”.

 -